gottesmm/gottesmm.github.io/proposals/sil-ownership-model.md

 `SILValue` and `ValueBase` APIs.
 This is done by:

 1. Renaming `ValueBase` to `ValueDef`.
-This makes it clear from a naming perspective that a `ValueDef` is not a value, but the def of a value.
+This makes it clear from a naming perspective that a `ValueDef` is not a value, but may define values.
 2. Eliminate all operator methods on `SILValue` that allow one to work with the `ValueDef` API via a `SILValue` in favor of an explicit method for getting the internal `ValueDef` of a `SILValue`, i.e.: